Mathematics and art: Polykleitos's Canon and symmetria

 Polykleitos the elder (c.
 450–420 BC) was a Greek sculptor from the school of Argos, and a contemporary of Phidias.
 His works and statues consisted mainly of bronze and were of athletes.
 According to the philosopher and mathematician Xenocrates, Polykleitos is ranked as one of the most important sculptors of classical antiquity for his work on the Doryphorus and the statue of Hera in the Heraion of Argos.
 While his sculptures may not be as famous as those of Phidias, they are much admired.
-In the his Canon, a treatise he wrote designed to document the "perfect" body proportions of the male nude, Polykleitos gives us a mathematical approach towards sculpturing the human body.
+In his Canon, a treatise he wrote designed to document the "perfect" body proportions of the male nude, Polykleitos gives us a mathematical approach towards sculpturing the human body.

 The Canon itself has been lost but it is conjectured that Polykleitos used a sequence of proportions where each length is that of the diagonal of a square drawn on its predecessor, 1:√2 (about 1:1.4142).

-The influence of the Canon of Polykleitos is immense in Classical Greek, Roman, and Renaissance sculpture, many sculptors following Polykleitos's prescription.
+The influence of the Canon of Polykleitos is immense in Classical Greek, Roman, and Renaissance sculpture, with many sculptors following Polykleitos's prescription.
 While none of Polykleitos's original works survive, Roman copies demonstrate his ideal of physical perfection and mathematical precision.
 Some scholars argue that Pythagorean thought influenced the Canon of Polykleitos.
 The Canon applies the basic mathematical concepts of Greek geometry, such as the ratio, proportion, and symmetria (Greek for "harmonious proportions") and turns it into a system capable of describing the human form through a series of continuous geometric progressions.